 Église de l'Assomption

 -

-The work was commissioned by Jean IV de Chalon, Prince of Orange, to decorate the chapel of the Franciscan convent in Nozeroy, before being dismembered when the institution was closed and sold to the State during the Revolution.
+The triptych was commissioned by Jean IV de Chalon, Prince of Orange and Lord of Nozeroy at the time, to decorate the chapel of the Franciscan convent in the medieval town.

-They have been listed as historical monuments since 1930.
+The three panels of the triptych have been listed as Historic Monuments since 1930.

+Église de l'Assomption